ccani007/dissertationData/README.md

 ## License:

-The project is currently under [License Type].
+The project is currently under [CC0 license](https://choosealicense.com/licenses/cc0-1.0/).
 Please refer to the LICENSE file for more details.

 ## Directories